UniBreakfast/pacergame-rulebook-with-gpt/README.md

   - Failing a quest provides valuable insight into personal limits and areas for improvement.

   - Players are encouraged to view setbacks as learning opportunities.

+- **Restarting the Game:**

+  - Players have the option to restart the game under specific conditions, allowing for a fresh start and renewed motivation.

 - **Community and Support:**